Civic Affairs

 132 Varsity Estates Place NW

 This is a very controversial application to rezone a property on a cul-de-sac backing onto the golf course to H-GO which is a higher density rowhouse than what would be permitted under the current zoning of R-CG.
 The developer requested that the meeting scheduled for December 2, 2025 be delayed until 2026.
 This application will require a public hearing before City Council.
 Additional information can be found on the Varsity Community Association website.
+There is no update at this time.

 Repeal of Blanket Rezoning